 Doors are one of the simpler areas to work on, as you just need to remove the door cards to access its interior.
 Hence being the best place for a beginner to start the sound-deadening process.

 Butyl rubber mats are the most effective way to kill sheet panel vibration noises and also to block airborne sound from the exterior.
+We’ll be using those while soundproofing car road noise.

 - After a good cleaning, we start by sticking those butyl mats to the outer door sheet, ensuring to cover as much of the door as possible with insulation, while taking care to avoid obstructing any moving parts such as the lock or window mechanisms.